Palestinian toddler shot by Israeli troops in West Bank dies of wounds | Law-Order

 Palestinian toddler shot by Israeli troops in West Bank dies of wounds

-A 3-year-old Palestinian boy who was shot by Israeli troops in the occupied West Bank last week died of his wounds, Israeli hospital officials said Monday.
+A Palestinian toddler who was shot by Israeli troops in the occupied West Bank last week died of his wounds, Israeli hospital officials said Monday.

-The Israeli military has said it opened fire after gunmen in the area shot at an Israeli guard post at a nearby Jewish settlement.
+The Israeli military has said soldiers opened fire after gunmen in the area shot at a nearby Jewish settlement.

-But the boy's father, Haitham al-Tamimi, told The Associated Press that he had just buckled up his son in the car and they were driving to visit an uncle when the bullet struck.
+But the boy's father, Haitham al-Tamimi, told AP that he had just buckled up his son in the car and they were driving to visit an uncle when the bullet struck.
 The father was also shot and treated at a Palestinian hospital.

 The Israeli military has opened an investigation into the incident.